Vincent-OS/clpctl/README.md

-# clpctl
+# Core LivePatch CLI
-clpctl is the CLI version of the CLP (Core LivePatch) service.
+Core LivePatch CLI is the command tool for Core LivePatch service.
 It allows you to manage Vincent OS Updates, restore for a previous version for a package, patch a configuration file.

 ## Installation
 ### From Source